Complexity-in-Action/Basic-FirstPerson-Herding/README.md

 # Simplified-Herding
-This repository contains code, experimental data collection and simulation builds in order to reproduce the results of the experiment detailed in bin Kamruddin, A., Sandison, H., Patil, G., Musolesi, M., di Bernardo, M., & Richardson, M. J. (2023).
+This repository contains code (in python, matlab and jupyter notebook), experimental data collection and simulation builds (made with Unity) in order to reproduce the results of the experiment detailed in bin Kamruddin, A., Sandison, H., Patil, G., Musolesi, M., di Bernardo, M., & Richardson, M. J. (2023).
 Modeling Human Navigation and Decision Dynamics in First-Person Herding Tasks.
 In *Journal of the Royal Society Interface*, under review.

 ## Instructions